 Every hairstylist knows that shiny, silky straight hair can't be achieved without a trusty flat iron.
 A bad hair day can turn into a good one with this versatile, must-have styling tool.
 Say goodbye to bedhead!
 If it's your first time purchasing a hair iron or you're looking to replace your previous one, we're here to steer you in the right direction.

 Hair irons are especially tricky to buy because of the different options and factors to consider like hair type and length.
-We've gone ahead and researched the top 10 best flat irons and came up with this list and buying guide.
+We've gone ahead and researched the 10 best flat irons and came up with this list.
 HSI Professional's flat iron took first place for its quick heat-up and versatile styling.
 Interested to see what else made it to our list?
 Take a look!
+And don't miss our buying guide- it was reviewed by a licensed cosmetologist, and has lots of helpful tips.

 The best flat iron for you takes into consideration your hair type and length.
 We've picked out a range of products online that cater to numerous hair types and styles.
 Here are our top picks!